EffortlessDev/policies/_chapters/06-system_access.md

     1. Once the review is completed, the Security Officer approves or rejects the Issue.
 If the Issue is rejected, it goes back for further review and documentation.
     1. If the review is approved, the Security Officer then marks the Issue as Done, adding any pertinent notes required.
     1. Review of user access is monitored on a bi-annual basis using Asana reporting to assess compliance with above policy.
-1. Any EA workforce member can request change of access using the process outlined in **REF**.
+1. Any EA workforce member can request change of access using the process outlined in [Section 6.1](#access).
 1. Access to production systems is controlled using centralized user management and authentication.
 1. Temporary accounts are not used unless absolutely necessary for business purposes.
     1. Accounts are reviewed every 90 days to ensure temporary accounts are not left unnecessarily.